ryanvanmass/ryanvanmass.github.io/_drafts/Jekyll.md

 categories: [Technology, "Self Hosted"]
 tags: ["Linux","Ruby", "Static Site"]
 ---
-Jekyll is a static site generator that allows you to have eligent, easy to maintain, and modern websites without the headaches of supporting and maintaining a wordepress server
+Jekyll is a static site generator that allows you to have eligent, easy to maintain, and modern websites without the headaches of supporting and maintaining a Wordepress server

 ## Why do I care?
 This site actually started out as a Static Site generated via Hugo on Netify then Digital Oceans App platform before I migrated to Wordpress.
 During my time on wordpress I missed a few key advantages of a static site.
 Bellow are the big ones: